razzat008/installer/README.md

 A typical installer made to easily configure a new system by installer things like dwm, slstatus, neovim etc

-This installer will installer various packages along with above mentioned packages and use my premade configs.
+This installer will install various packages along with above mentioned packages and use my premade configs.

 ## Prerequisites